Choose a total based on your preferred format or game length.

 - Pay the Bond Cost by tapping or exhausting the required number of Bonds.

-- Place the card on the battlefield if applicable, including Creatures, Altars, Relics, and Talismans.
+- Place the card on the battlefield if applicable, including Creatures, Altars, and Relics.

-- Spells, Relics, and Talismans are sent to the discard pile during End Phase unless marked Permanent or stated otherwise.
+- Spells and Relics are sent to the discard pile during End Phase unless marked Permanent or stated otherwise.

 Placement